Power cuts due to severe weather

 Ofgem sets the rules

-Ofgem - the electricity and gas regulator - sets the rules on how quickly electricity distribution companies must respond to power cuts.
+Ofgem - the electricity and gas regulator - sets the rules on how quickly electricity distribution companies in Scotland, Wales and England must respond to power cuts.

 Ofgem also sets the rules on the information that these companies must provide to customers.